DevExpress/dotnet-eud/interface-elements-for-web/articles/menu.md

 legacyId: 9382
 ---
 # Menu
-The Menu is used for website navigation.
+The Menu enables you to navigate through a website.

 Hover a menu item to display its subitems.
 If a subitem has an arrow sign (![ASPxMenuArrow](../images/img13320.png)), hover over it to expand its submenu.